risafj/weekly-bestseller-update/README.md

 ### Debugging locally
 1. Create a breakpoint in the code by clicking left of the line number (a red dot should appear).
-2. Execute the lambda locally, but with the debug port specified: `-d 5678 --profile <profile name>`
+2. Execute the lambda locally, but with the debug port specified: `-d 5678`
 3. Go to the `Debug and Run` tab in VSCode, and click the play button (`Start debugging`).
 4. You can debug in the Debug Console.